opetitprestataire/label-studio/docs/source/guide/embed.md

 Label Studio Embeds allow you to seamlessly integrate annotation and review functionality into your own applications.

+!!! note
+    This feature is not available to all customers.
+Contact your [HumanSignal account manager](mailto:sales@humansignal.com) to enable.

 Before you begin, ensure you have:
 * Label Studio:
     * Admin or Owner permissions in Label Studio